Content & Usage Report: Spaces

 This is useful for the following reasons:

-• You can copy and share the URL with co-workers with the same access permission.
+You can copy and share the URL with co-workers who have the same access permission.

 Export data

-You can export the numbers of the C&U Spaces Report as a CSV file.
+You can export the numbers of the C&U: Spaces as a CSV file.

 All numbers in the export refer to the selected filter and date range (last 30 days by default).